Complex care in Immingham

 Havenmere is near local amenities and transport links, helping people stay connected to the community.

-People here often have limited communication and engagement, so our team takes an innovative, sensory-led approach to enhance wellbeing and quality of life.
+Requires an innovative, sensory-led approach to enhance wellbeing and quality of life

 Where there’s rehabilitation potential, individuals can transition to Bridgeway Unit within the same home to build greater independence.